mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 wrapping my head around what that means practically, and might look into it later.
 There is also still the issue of points that could be aligned.
 But... these questions can wait, this is where we'll stop for today!
+And thank you again, Stranger on the Internet, for helping me get un-stuck!

 [1]: https://brandewinder.com/2025/04/16/delaunay-algorithm-impasse/
 [2]: https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm#Pseudocode